isomerpages/moe-westwoodpri/_highlights/2023/CCE Hub Opening.md

 description: ""
 third_nav_title: "2023"
 ---
-###**CCE Hub Opening Ceremony**
+### **CCE Hub Opening Ceremony**

-The vision behind this Learning Corner is simple yet profound:
-To create a platform for pupils to express their thoughts about CCE-related matters.
-To provide an opportunity for pupils to initiate and showcase CCE-related works.
-Our CCE Hub is not merely a physical area. it's a haven where ideas, information, and inspiration converge.
+Our CCE Hub is officially opened on 5 October and we are honoured to have Mr Kennth Lim, our SAC Chairman to grace this meaningful occasion.
+Our CCE Hub is not merely a physical area; it is a haven where ideas, information, and inspiration converge.
+Pupil are given the opportunities to express their thoughts about CCE-related matters, as well as to initiate and showcase their CCE-related works.